-In February 2021, IADP published a new book on innovation areas to mark the fifth anniversary of IADP.
+In 2021, IADP published a new book on science parks & innovation districts to mark the fifth anniversary of IADP.
 Em. prof. dr. Jacques van Dinteren and Paul Jansen MSc provided the texts.
-In seven chapters the reader gets a good insight into the latest developments in science parks and innovation districts.
+In seven chapters the reader gets a good insight into the latest developments in these areas of innovation.
+This book can be downloaded as a PDF without charge.
+Go to ResearchGate to download the book.

 - Facilitating knowledge development